Plain English Summary

 What does the study involve?

-The study will allocate 13 villages to standard intervention against worms (mass treatment for schistosomiasis, with praziquantel, once a year, and for other worms, with albendazole, twice a year) versus treatment with both drugs four times a year.
+Participating villages are randomly allocated to receive either the standard intervention against worms (mass treatment for schistosomiasis, with praziquantel, once a year, and for other worms, with albendazole, twice a year), or treatment with both drugs four times a year.

 What are the possible benefits and risks of participating?

 Participating villages are expected to benefit from regular treatment for worm infections.
-The treatments do have some side effects (for example praziquantel, which causes itching, rashes, dizziness and diarrhoea, especially in people with heavy worm infections) but the team will provide treatment for these side effects.
+The treatments do have some side effects (for example praziquantel, which causes itching, rashes, dizziness and diarrhoea, especially in people with heavy worm infections) but the team provides treatment for these side effects.

 Where is the study run from?